-KeeperSAFE with IDMT functions as a gateway in a true hybrid environment.
+KeeperSAFE functions as a gateway in a true hybrid environment.
 Keeper delivers a scalable cloud solution capable of integrating with RESTful protocols such as S3.
-Managing storage in house improves performance, access, scale and efficiency.
-KeeperSAFE efficiently leverages IDMT's policy engine to ensure data is easy to locate and stored in the best location for its value.
+Managing storage in-house improves performance, access, scale and efficiency.
+Clients may deploy object storage topologies of AWS S3 to enable Geo-replication Support and Disaster Recovery.